beehind/beehind.github.io/README.md

 ------------------------
 ### About

 This initiative came out of several collaborations, including the NSF [Big-Bee](https://big-bee.net) project [NSF#2102006](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2102006) and the [Open Traits Network](https://opentraits.org).
-To help accelerate its development, we sent a [Letter of Inquiry](https://drive.google.com/file/d/1LNUQQiiusdPdQhNDXpWNE1ucCObq5EXT/view) to the [Sloan Foundation](https://sloan.org) for support.
-We received ([solicited](https://drive.google.com/file/d/1HKZ5Pa1HwzQjlfzzIcmNIKl9fCGom2NX/view)) encouragement from folks associated with the following organizations:
+In a first attempt to practice articulating these ideas to help accelerate its development, we sent a [Letter of Inquiry](https://drive.google.com/file/d/1LNUQQiiusdPdQhNDXpWNE1ucCObq5EXT/view) to the [Sloan Foundation](https://sloan.org) for support on 16 March 2023 and got [a thanks-but-no-thanks reply from the Sloan foundation](https://drive.google.com/file/d/1NJ97L6MY37dZjFWKafva26J8hEk_6w5F/view) on 5 May 2023.
+In preparing for the letter, we received ([solicited](https://drive.google.com/file/d/1HKZ5Pa1HwzQjlfzzIcmNIKl9fCGom2NX/view)) encouragement from folks associated with the following organizations:

  * [California Academy of Sciences](https://drive.google.com/file/d/1CLSa5RuERFZ7-UHwtS5zr-O135TvoJOm/view)
  * [UC Santa Barbara Cheadle Center for Biodiversity and Ecological Restoration](https://drive.google.com/file/d/19ihF5Bfjgksy_SbR0t_7BRD216IKTrip/view)